shapediver/Viewer/main/default/README.md

 });
 ```

-Once a session is created, the initial outputs are already loaded (unless specified otherwise in the [method options]()(TODO link to doc)).
+Once a session is created, the initial outputs are already loaded (unless specified otherwise in the [method options](./modules.html#createSession)).

 ### createViewport

-The [viewport]()(TODO link to doc) is the component where the rendering takes place.
+The [viewport](./interfaces/IViewportApi.html) is the component where the rendering takes place.
 To create it, a canvas is needed that is somewhere in your page.

 ```typescript
 import { createViewport } from '@shapediver/viewer';